yyoung-50/yyoung-50/README.md

 # Yvonne Young
 **RHCSA | Support Engineer | AWS | Linux | Terraform | Vault | Customer Advocacy & Systems Reliability**

 Cloud architecture can get complicated fast, especially in real enterprise environments, so I wanted to focus on a few important areas in cloud networking.
-I chose security, disaster recovery, content delivery, and serverless because these are the core building blocks you see repeatedly in real AWS implementations.
+I chose security, disaster recovery, content delivery, and serverless because these are the core building blocks you see a lot in real AWS implementations.
 These architecture categories are widely used and have a high impact in cloud engineering.
-These four projects reflect the topics I consider essential for anyone implementing cloud solutions.
+There are a large  number of cloud topics to chose from, but I chose these four as they reflect topics I consider essential for anyone implementing cloud solutions.

 ## Featured Projects